Doomlands/blookethack/README.md

+Hey guys I took a break for about 5 months I am back now so will try to make regular updates for the codes.
+Right now only add tokens and flood game codes are running but I will try to make some more.
+Thanks all of you guys for the likes and I hope to hit 20 likes soon!

 MENU IS NOW UP AND RUNNING!
 IT IS NOT MY FAULT IF YOU GET BANNED!!!
 DO NOT BLAME ME IF YOU HAPPEN TO GET BANNED!!!